marianafpereira/DevOps-23-24-JPE-1231845/CA4/Part1/README.md

 # Set the working directory in the Docker image to /app.
 All subsequent commands (like COPY and CMD) will be executed in this directory.
 WORKDIR /app

-# Copy the built JAR file from your host machine into the /app directory in the Docker image.
-The JAR file is the executable version of your application.
+# Copy the compiled JAR file basic_demo-0.1.0.jar from your local machine's build/libs directory into the /app directory within the Docker image.
+The JAR file is the executable form of your application.
-COPY /build/libs/basic_demo-0.1.0.jar /app
+COPY build/libs/basic_demo-0.1.0.jar /app/basic_demo-0.1.0.jar

 # Expose port 8080 in the Docker image.
 This allows us to access our application on this port from outside the Docker container.
 EXPOSE 8080